Hera User Guide

 Note

 Since DDT is GUI debugger, interactions over a wide area network can be extremely slow.
-You may want to consider using a Remote Desktop which in our environment is X2GO as documented
+You may want to consider using a Remote Desktop which in our environment is X2GO.

 Invoking DDT on Hera with Intel IMPI